 When setting up for video chat for business, your primary goal should be to replicate a quiet, private conference room.
 This can be difficult in a room full of agents who are chatting with customers (or even amongst themselves while waiting for their next call).
 For remote live chat agents, the challenge may be creating a private, silent space, where the noise from other members of the household will not be audible to customers.

 Using a headset can minimize office (or other) noise, while also maximizing customer privacy.
-The visual impact of wearing a headset will be great for customer confidence too – if a customer is reading their card or account information to an agent, they are going to feel better knowing that that agent the only person who is hearing it.
+The visual impact of wearing a headset will be great for customer confidence too – if a customer is reading their card or account information to an agent, they are going to feel better knowing that only the agent can hear it.